csharp-interfaces

 }

-• InterfaceName: It is the unique name given to the interface.
+• InterfaceName: The unique name given to the interface.

-• MethodName, PropertyName: They are the unique identifiers of the methods, properties, and events respectively.
+• MethodName, PropertyName: These are the unique identifiers for methods, properties, and events respectively.

-• parameters: These are the variables used to pass information to the method when called.
+• parameters: These are the variables used to pass information to the method when it is called.

-To implement an interface in a class the colon syntax (:) is used followed by the name of the interface.
+To implement an interface in a class use the colon (:) syntax followed by the interface name.
 The class must provide implementations for all members defined in the interface.

 Here is an example of how to define and implement an interface in C#: